Australian prime minister stands by minister accused of rape - WTMJ

 The Ministerial Code of Conduct states a “minister should stand aside if that minister becomes the subject of an official investigation of alleged illegal or improper conduct.”

-Some within the government argue that because the complainant is dead, her allegation was no longer under official police investigation because a conviction was unlikely.
+Some within the government argue that because the complainant is dead, her allegation is no longer under official police investigation because a conviction is unlikely.

 Sen. Sarah Hanson-Young, a minor Greens party lawmaker who received the anonymous letter, said the minister must step down pending an independent investigation by a former judge.

-“It is just not right to suggest that this type of allegation could linger, hang over the heads of the entire Cabinet,” she told Australian Broadcasting Corp.

-“Sitting around that table erodes the trust, the integrity and belief that this government takes sexual assault seriously,” she added.
+“It is just not right to suggest that this type of allegation could linger, hang over the heads of the entire Cabinet,” Hanson-Young said.
+She said the accusation erodes the belief that the government takes sexual assault seriously.

 “His position is pretty clearly untenable and he should step aside or be stood aside until this matter can be addressed and resolved,” Bradley said.